P1: Analysis of simple circuits based on logic gates |

 In this analysis section, the simplest way to check the truth table is by comparison with the truth table obtained by other methods.

 Project report: sheets of paper, scanned and annotated figures, file listings, notes or any other resources.
-Follow this rubric for writing reports.
+In CSD follow this rubric of indications for writing reports.

 6. Prototyping